 Project Title: Wornn recycle: a platform for users to take part in the collecting and sorting of textiles for recycling

 Aim(s) of the research project.
 I am exploring the role of an app designed to promote extended use and recycling of clothing.
-It allow users to collect together and send their old clothes to be recycled.
+It allows users to collect together and send their old clothes to be recycled.
 I am looking into whether this kind of service would firstly be used by the general public, and if It would be helpful for recyclers.

 To comply with GDPR you also need to have something about the ‘lawful purpose’ of the research.